ehrlich89/forensics/README.md

 		}
 	});

-	// Checks, if Android location services is enabled. bluerange.isAndroidLocationServicesEnabled(function(enabled) {
+	// Checks whether the Location services are enabled on Android devices. bluerange.isAndroidLocationServicesEnabled(function(enabled) {
 		if (enabled === "true") {
 			console.log("Location services are enabled!");